Arcadia of My Youth: Endless Orbit SSX: Characters

 Rebi (alternately, "Revi") is a young girl whose mother is dead and whose father is a mystery to her.
 All she knows is that he is in space somewhere.
 She is adopted by Dr. Ban and later joins the crew of the Arcadia, after they save her and the doctor from an attack on the transport ship they were traveling on.
 Though she is too young to do any real work, she does help Tadashi in his duties as cook.
 At first she has a childish crush on the young cook, but later these two, the youngest people aboard the Arcadia, develop a good friendship.

 Rebi eventually meets Capitan Bentselle, the man who is her father, but she is unaware of his true identity.
 Later, at Christmas time, she finally gets a chance to speak with him.
-Sadly, he died after sacrificing himself to save the Arcadia, leaving Rebi a true orphan.
+He however died after sacrificing himself to save the Arcadia, leaving Rebi a true orphan.